Cinnamon Jumbles with Browned Butter Icing

 As an Amazon Associate, I earn from qualifying purchases.

-What if you could walk into your grandmother’s house right now and go to her cookie jar?
-What would you hope to find?
+If you could step into your grandmother’s kitchen right now and peek inside her cookie jar, what would you hope to find?

-I always looked for these Cinnamon Jumbles.
-Grandma made them frequently.
-Oh, how I wish I could walk into my Grandma’s kitchen right now and grab a couple.
-These cookies taste similar to hers, but they don’t look like hers did.
+For me, it would always be Cinnamon Jumbles.
+Oh, how I wish I could grab a couple from Grandma’s kitchen today!
+These cookies taste just like hers, but they don’t quite look the same.

-Grandma wrote her recipe on the back inside cover of one of her cookbooks.
-It looks like she called them “Jubilee Jumbles.”
-I found a similar recipe in a Betty Crocker Cookie Book entitled “Cinnamon Jumbles.”
+I discovered her handwritten recipe on the inside cover of an old cookbook, where she called them “Jubilee Jumbles.”
+Later, I found a similar recipe in the Betty Crocker Cookie Book (paid link) as “Cinnamon Jumbles.”

 Grandma's recipe for "Jubilee Jumbles" which close to this recipe for Cinnamon JumblesPin

 Try them for yourself.
-Frosted Cinnamon Jumbles go down r-e-a-l easy.
+Frosted Cinnamon Jubilee Jumbles go down r-e-a-l easy.

 Cinnamon is the star ingredient in both Snickerdoodles and Cinnamon Jumbles.
 However, the differences are significant.